 For example, this is how Avada, the best-selling premium WordPress theme on the ThemeForest platform, works.
 In its case, the Customizer only allows you to modify the header image, which won’t get you very far.

-With it, the customization of your header takes place on a specific settings page available on the administration interface of this theme.
+With this theme, the customization of your header takes place on a specific settings page available on the administration interface.
 By accessing it, you can for example:

 Getting “support” from a page builder

-Beyond the Customization Tool and the specific settings proposed by your theme, a header can also be created and modified using a page builder, provided that it allows you to act on this specific area.
+Beyond the Customization Tool and the specific settings offered by your theme, a header can also be created and modified using a page builder, provided that it allows you to edit this specific area.

-This is particularly the case with Elementor Pro, Divi Builder, Beaver Builder or Thrive Architect.
+This is particularly the case with Elementor Pro, Divi Builder, Beaver Builder (affiliate link), or Thrive Architect.

 Use a plugin

-Without transition, let’s move on to the third option to customize your header on WordPress: the use of a plugin.
+Without transition, let’s move on to the next option to customize your header on WordPress: the use of a plugin.

 Using a plugin has several advantages: